Cal-Thoma/mgmap/README.md

 Are the genes found on the map in the same organism?

-If you found a crcB gene (a fluoride exporter) in a sample and a defluorinase gene at the same site, would the site be necessarily capable of defluorination?
+If you found a crcB gene (a fluoride exporter) in a sample and a defluorinase gene in the same sample, would the site be necessarily capable of defluorination?
 Why or why not?

 ### 6. Applications (1.5 pts)

 What types of functional genomic applications can be developed from the information found in MGnify database?

-How would the applications discussed in question five be applied to improve wastewater treatment?
+How would the applications discussed in the previous question be applied to improve wastewater treatment?